🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 You're correct.

-So here's the thing and then it makes it tough because we run a business and you're what matters most and we run a real show and so then they might show up and go like, hey, I got 155 minutes right now.
+And then it makes it tough because we run a business and you're what matters most and we run an actual show.

-It's like, well, we can't just hey, let's just let's treat this like we would all treat, you know, a meeting, which is with some professionalism.
+It's like, well, we can't just, hey, let's just, let's treat this like we would all treat a meeting which is with some professionalism.

-So it's like, ugh, I don't really want to do it because you never get to actually have the conversations that matter.
+So it's like, ah, I don't really want to do it because you never get to actually have the conversations that matter.

 You'd be surprised as to the number of people who refuse to show up.